 // toolUse will be: { toolName: 'search', input: 'hello world' }

-Zed Implementation: This process is done in crates/assistant2/src/thread.rs
+Zed Implementation: This process is done in crates/assistant2/src/thread.rs and crates/language_models/src/provider/anthropic.rs.

 Concept: When performing a code edit, Zed expects a JSON-like output from the LLM, which it then deserializes using serde.